Global Education, Teaching Resources

 In this lesson, students identify qualities they associate with male and female athletes and the attitudes they have about gender, sexual orientation and athletics.
 They will also make a plan for how to debunk stereotypes about gender and sexual orientation at school.

-In honor of Women’s History Month, Participate is sharing resources about Sustainable Development Goal 5: Gender Equality during the month of March.
-For more resources to teach gender equity, sign up for Participate’s free course, Transform Our World: Gender Equality.
+In honor of Women’s History Month, Participate Learning is sharing resources about Sustainable Development Goal 5: Gender Equality during the month of March.
+For more resources to teach gender equity, sign up for Transform Our World: Gender Equality from our sister company, Participate Inc.

 Jarah Botello brings more than 14 years of education experience to her role as a teaching and learning specialist for Teaching Tolerance.
 Botello loves all things creative and enjoys serving and encouraging other educators.
 Follow her on Twitter @JarahB_TT.